kenahoo/RHadoop-Wiki/Getting-data-in-and-out.md

 language has decent JSON libraries.
 Default in v1.0, still available in v1.1. and for the foreseeable future.
 Parsed in C for efficiency, should handle large objects.
 2. CSV added support in version 1.1.
 A variety of actual formats modeled after `read.table`
-4. Raw: for english text. key is null and value is a string, one per line
+4. Raw: for english text. key is null and value is a string, one per line.
+Please don't use it for anything else.
 5. Write your own parser in R: `mycustomformat = function(line) <parsing work here> keyval(k,v);
 mapreduce(<other args here>, textinputformat = mycustomformat)`
 that is, it gets a line of text, parses it and returns a keyval pair, which goes straight into the mapper